Passing of Controversial Law Sparks Tension in AV Industry

 News

-This week in JAV News Roundup, renowned AV darlings from multiple studios claim retirement and much more.
+This week in JAV News Roundup, Attackers studio witnesses a mass exodus, couple AV actresses set sight on retirement and much more.
 Take a deep dive!

 News